-The scope of the HTTRA NBEDS is establishment and LHN level data on teaching, training and research activities which occur in public hospital services.
+The scope of the HTTRA NBEDS is establishment and LHN level data on HTTRA which occur in public hospital services.
 As IHPA has no governance over receiving data from private hospitals, the data collection will not capture training that is undertaken in private hospitals.
 However, private hospital services may choose to use the data collection for their own purposes should they wish.